Alzheimer’s Disease

 Classification

-• Severe dementia due to AD: Profound communication and mobility decline with full-time care needs and high complication risk (for example aspiration pneumonia, thrombosis, infection/sepsis).
+- Severe dementia due to AD: Profound communication and mobility decline with dysphagia, anorexia/weight loss, and complete ADL dependence, with high complication risk (for example aspiration pneumonia, thrombosis, infection/sepsis).

 Nursing Assessment